12to-the12/spark/spark.sh.md

 #!/bin/bash

 # the goal of this script is to automate as much as possible of the setup of a new computer.
 It's meant to be used in conjunction with the copying over of the entire home directory

-#> [!note]
-#> this won't work with my current ~/.bashrc because it aliases rm to a message telling me to use trash-cli

 echo "And we see a spark of life"

 echo "Please refer to"